• 🤍 Lower unnecessary demands and build repair, reset, and recovery into daily life.

 Capacity Versioning builds the Green, Yellow, and Red versions of the system before the hard day happens.

+The Capacity Check names the day.
 Capacity Versioning gives the family a plan for that day.

 That is one of the biggest differences between Capacity First and traditional routine advice.